 Expats in Qatar must note that, just as they require an entry visa for their initial visit, they likely need a return visa when they leave and come back to the country.
 This includes citizens with valid residency who have been out of Qatar for more than six months and are returning.
-We recommend expats check the MoI website for information on fees, required documents and processes.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.